-With Christmas, New Year and Chinese New Year coming up, and restrictions for COVID-19 gradually been lifted, it’s time to enjoy the holiday season filled with gatherings and feasts again.
+With Christmas, New Year, and Chinese New Year coming up, and restrictions for COVID-19 gradually being lifted, it’s time to enjoy the holiday season filled with gatherings and feasts again.
 While we enjoy these warm and hearty meals, some of us might be worried about gaining extra weight or feel crappy and guilty after the holiday season.

 Here are some tips to help us stay physically and mentally healthy and happy while we enjoy this precious time of the year.